generalassembly-atx/garnet-documentation/README.md

 2. **Location:** This will be the location of the GA organization you work for.
 3. **Course:** This will be the program you teach for (Web Development Immersive = WDI).
 4. **CoreID & Duration in weeks:** leave these blank.
-**Important Information Below**
-5.** Day of week:** The day **before** your cohort starts, so if the first day is monday, set it to Sunday.
+5. **Day of week:** The day **before** your cohort starts, so if the first day is monday, set it to Sunday.
 This may change, if it does, please update this documentation.
 6. **Start Date:** The day **before** your cohort starts, so if the first day is Febuary 27th, 2017, set it to Febuary 26th, 2017.
 Again, this may change, if it does, please update this documentation.

 **Once all the above has been filled out, go ahead and click on create cohort.**